financial aid basics

 To be considered for summer aid, you must:

-- Pay your summer registration fees on your own at the time of enrollment.
+- Enroll in summer courses, and pay your summer registration fees on your own at the time of enrollment.
 Financial aid awards will not be available when you enroll.
 If you are later found eligible for aid, you will be awarded.
 However, you should also be financially prepared for the possibility that you may not have remaining financial aid eligibility for the summer term.

 - Meet Satisfactory Academic Progress (SAP).

-- Grant-eligible students will be identified and awarded once half-time enrollment is established.
+- To be considered for the Campus Summer Grant you must be enrolled half time.
+Grant-eligible students will be identified and awarded once enrollment is established.
 No further action is required by the student.

 When will I be awarded summer aid?